neutrinoceros/fargotb/README.md

 ## Content

 ### longRunGenerator v0.0
-longRunGenerator create more job files and launch them on the go in an append-chain.
-It gathers information provided in an input file formatted as input_example.dat
+longRunGenerator creates more job files and launch them on the go in an append-chain.
+It gathers information provided in an input file formatted as longRun_input_example.par

 ### dupplicate v1.0
 ```